hofbi/amvs-se/README.md

 runs the single encoder launch file and plays a specified rosbag once.

-### Plot Statistics
+#### Plot Statistics

 This script is used to visualize the statistics produced from the node.
-Usage: `python3 plot_statistics.py -h`
+Usage: `python3 script/evaluation/plot_statistics.py -h`

-### Evaluation Runner
+#### Evaluation Runner

 The evaluation runner parses all settings files in a provided folder and runs the evaluation launch file with each of the settings and plots the statistics afterwards.
 The used json file and the figure saved as png will be stored into the provided folder.
-Usage: `python3 evaluation_runner.py -h`
+Usage: `python3 script/evaluation/evaluation_runner.py -h`

-### Plot Evaluation
+#### Plot Evaluation

 Parse all json files in the provided folder, redraw the plots and save the output again as png.
 Further it calculates the `average.csv` file for all provided config files.
 This is useful if something at the plot script change but the data are still the same or to compare different filter types.
-Finally plots of the average data will be created based on the provided filter.
-Usage: `python3 plot_evaluation.py -h`
+Finally, plots of the average data will be created based on the provided filter.
+Usage: `python3 script/evaluation/plot_evaluation.py -h`

+## Preprocessor Model

+Preprocessor model for estimating the preprocessing filter parameter from given encoding parameters.
+Details in [script/cqp/README.md](script/cqp/README.md).

 ## Development